Don't get MAD at your computer or wireless network... get help!

 What do house and home office holders do wrong when trying to fix it themselves?

-In at least half the recent cases (beginning 2016), clients already have the right equipment but don't have it set up right.
-This is especially the case for the powerline adapters (e.g. TP-Link) commonly sold around Dublin, which work simply & reliably but are difficult to install if you've made the wrong assumptions about what the devices are doing.
+In at least half the recent cases (beginning 2016), clients already have already had the right equipment but didn't have it set up right.
+This is especially the case for the powerline adapters (e.g. TP-Link) commonly sold around Dublin, which work simply & reliably but are difficult to install if you've made the wrong assumptions about what the devices do.

 Another common case is when wireless equipment, especially a WiFi repeater sold as "plug & play," doesn't work as advertised: as with most wireless repeaters which don't work with equipment from different companies.
 When changes are necessary, COSD will help you choose network components with a great track record that install quickly and work consistently.

 How much will it cost for you to fix my WiFi?
 I don't want to go ahead without a set price...

 COSD charges for all computer problems by the hour, and fixing WiFi problems and installing wireless equipment has wild variables including:

 - whether or not you have the right equipment already, or need to order it with our guidance

 - which solution is most appropriate for you:

 - the quality of your house electrical system (if using powerline adapters) or Ethernet cable wiring (if you have built-in house wiring)

 If new WiFi or network equipment needs to be ordered, that is done in a short first visit, with a longer second visit to install the new components when they arrive.
 The great majority of WiFi problem cases can be handled in 3-4 hours total: even less in ideal circumstances.